Spanish Inquisition: Sodomy

-In 1524, Pope Clement VII granted the Inquisition in Aragon jurisdiction over sodomy following a petition from the Saragossa tribunal.
+In 1524, Pope Clement VII granted the Inquisition in Aragon jurisdiction over sodomy following a petition from the Zaragoza tribunal.
 Castile's Inquisition declined similar authority, creating a significant regional disparity.
 Within Aragon, prosecution varied by local law, with Zaragoza's tribunal notably harsh.
 In 1541, the Inquisition executed Salvador Vidal, a priest, for sodomy, marking the first known case.
 Convicted individuals faced penalties like fines, burning in effigy, public whipping, or galley service.
 Valencia recorded the first burning for sodomy in 1572.
 The term "sodomy" encompassed non-procreative sexual acts condemned by the Church, including coitus interruptus, masturbation, fellatio, and anal coitus, whether heterosexual or homosexual.
-A 1560 ruling excluded lesbian sex without a dildo from prosecution, but bestiality faced routine charges, especially in Saragossa during the 1570s.
+A 1560 ruling excluded lesbian sex without a dildo from prosecution, but bestiality faced routine charges, especially in Zaragoza during the 1570s.
 Husbands also faced accusations for heterosexual sodomy with their wives.

 Accused individuals included 19.0% clergy, 6.0% nobles, 37.0% workers, 19.0% servants, and 18.0% soldiers and sailors.
 Nearly all of the roughly 500 cases involved relationships between an older man and an adolescent, often coercive, with few involving consenting homosexual adults.
 About 100 cases alleged child abuse.
 Adolescents, especially those under twelve or victims of rape, typically received lighter punishment or none.
 Prosecutions declined after the Suprema limited publicity.
-After 1579, public autos de fe excluded sodomy convicts unless sentenced to death/ After 1610, even death sentences avoided public announcement.
+After 1579, public autos de fe excluded sodomy convicts unless sentenced to death.
+After 1610, even death sentences avoided public announcement.
 In 1589, Aragon set the minimum age for sodomy executions at 25, and by 1633, such executions largely ceased.

 Bigamy

 The Inquisition prosecuted crimes against morals and social order, often clashing with civil tribunals.
-It frequently tried bigamy, common in a society allowing divorce only in extreme cases.
+It frequently tried bigamy, common in a society allowing divorce (more accurately, annulment) only in extreme cases.
 Men convicted faced 200 lashes and five to ten years of "service to the Crown", typically five years as a galley oarsman for unskilled individuals—a potential death sentence due to harsh conditions or ten years unpaid work in a hospital or charitable institution for skilled workers such as doctors or lawyers.
 In Portugal, the penalty was five to seven years as an oarsman.

 Unnatural marriage

 The Inquisition classified marriages between individuals unable to procreate as "unnatural".
 The Catholic Church, particularly in war-torn Spain, prioritized reproduction in marriage.
 The policy applied equally to all, deeming non-reproductive marriages unnatural and reproductive ones natural, regardless of gender.
 Male sterility, caused by castration, war injuries (capón), or genetic conditions preventing puberty (lampiño), rendered a marriage unnatural.
 Female sterility, though harder to prove, also qualified.
 A notable case involving marriage, sex, and gender was the trial of Eleno de Céspedes.